-- 2. This is the maximum static force that can be applied by the heatsink and retention solution to maintain the heatsink and processor interface. - 3.
-These specifications are based on limited testing for design characterization.
+- These specifications are based on limited testing for design characterization.
 Loading limits are for the package only and do not include the limits of the processor socket. - 4.
 Dynamic loading is defined as an 50g shock load, 2X Dynamic Acceleration Factor with a 500g maximum thermal solution.

-8.3 Package Handling Guidelines
+8.1.4 Package Handling Guidelines